ScooloV/bbpedia/docs/death_zone/match_events.md

 all respects' with no

 exceptions; the Streaker is determined to cause maximum disruption!).
-The Streaker has the following profilee:
+The Streaker has the following profile:

 MA ST AG PA AV Streaker D3 3 N/A - 6+ Skills & Traits Dodge, No Hands